The Minimal Dace is the simplest fly I could devise to mimic the brown over black over white color pattern of the blacknose dace.

 7. Cut a bunch of brown hair from the top of the bucktail that is only a bit larger than the bunch of white hair.
 Do not take it from the very base of the tail because the hair there is hollow and will flare much more than you want.
 Pull the longest and shortest hairs from the bunch so the remaining hairs are about the same length.
 The brown hair should be only slightly longer than the white hair.

 8. Tie in the hair with two wraps and adjust it as necessary so the whole bunch is held together tightly at the top of the hook shank.
 The two wraps should not be too tight, because you don't want the hair to flare.
-You may have to pull up on each end of the hair bunch and then ease it down into place.

 9. Make two or three tight wraps toward the hook eye to hold the hair securely.
 Clip the ends at an angle, making sure that none extend far enough forward to block the hook eye.
 Be careful also that you do not cut the thread on top of the hairs.